-Be Sure to Stay Here: Roho ya Selous
+Stay Here: Roho ya Selous

 Roho ya Selous is a great new option in the area.
 It has a tented camp feel, only with more creature comforts like permanent stone floors and multiple fans to help keep you cool, even in warm months.

 While technically smaller than the Selous, Ruaha is part of a series of connected wilderness areas in southern Tanzania which, combined, spans more than 50,000 square kilometers (about half the size of Kentucky or Iceland).
 Game there has ample freedom to traverse the diverse landscapes.

 In terms of geography, Ruaha has everything: rolling hills, large open plains, groves of baobabs, and, along its southern border, the wide Great Ruaha River and the dry Mwagusi River.

 With significantly fewer in-park camps and fewer visitors than more well-known areas like Ngorongoro Crater, Ruaha is a total treat.
 You’ll feel completely removed from the modern world.